Skip to content

 Shutdown Sequence

-3. Drain in-flight requests - Existing requests continue processing
+3. Drain in-flight requests — existing requests continue processing while the server waits on the in-flight tracker.

-5. Clean exit - Once all requests complete (or grace period expires)
+5. Clean exit — once all requests complete (or the grace period expires), background components (MCP orchestrator, etc.) are cleaned up and the process exits.

 Configuration